f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

     POST https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-system:system/f5-system-controller-image:image/f5-system-controller-image:set-version

+In the body of the API call enter the following:

 .. code-block:: json

     {
         "f5-system-controller-image:iso-version": "{{Controller_ISO_Image_Full}}"
     }

-If the upgrade is successful, you will get notification like the message below:
+If the upgrade initiation is successful, you will get notification like the message below:

 .. code-block:: json